wlatic/hassio.addons/addon-cloudflare-argo/cloudflareargo/README.md

 ## About

-This is a very hacky setup of Cloudflare argo that helps people access their Home Assistant and other HassOS addons via a public URL.
+This is a very simple setup of Cloudflare argo that helps people access their Home Assistant and other HassOS addons via a public URL.

 Cloudflare Argo uses a tunnel and therefore bypasses any need for a NAT'd public IP (LTE connections) or opening firewall ports etc.

+I created the addon as an alternative to Nabu Casa (You should subscribe to them anyway as it funds Home Assistant Development) as I dont like using anything I cant control myself.
+I believe they use a reverse proxy for their setup.

 ## CONFIG